nus-oss/cs3281-AY1516S2-website/teams/socketio.md

 * [d3.js app structure – separating concerns](http://paradite.com/2016/02/21/d3-js-app-structure-separating-concerns/)

 ### @YijinL (Leow Yijin)
+Notes:

-Note: links to github commits represent the last commit for that contribution
+- Links to github commits represent the last commit for that contribution
+- Only major bugfixes are listed; minor ones omitted for readability

 #### Contribution to project SI
 ###### Updating build tools and system